 Final assessment and disbursement of award payments are contingent on students completing the application, including submitting all required supporting documentation, within the required timelines.
 No financial aid funds will be released without copies of all supporting documents with full, accurate and complete information as specified.
 If students do not submit these documents on time (no later than Dec.
-12, 2022), they are responsible for any costs incurred such as service charges and other penalties.
+12, 2023), they are responsible for any costs incurred such as service charges and other penalties.
 Below is a list of required information and documentation.
 Other documentation may be required at the discretion of the Financial Aid Office.

-INCOME TAX NO TICES OF ASSESSM IENT SUBMISSION DUE DATE 2022-23 Enrolment New Aid Applicant Previous Aid Applicant Year 1 Submit 2019, 2020 and 2021 tax year n/a Year 2 notices from each parent/guardian & Only submit NOAs if requesting consideration due August 3, if wish to Year 3 partner, if applicable to Material Decreases in Parental Income policy receive assessment GOVERNMENT F INANCIAL ASSISTA NCE FORMS by Sept 23 plication - this is a screenshot of the of Assessment or funding summary Government student financial assistance Notice of Assessment - listing the actual (not estimated) amount of funding OTHER DOCUMENTS Sept 6, if you wish to receive assessment by Sept 23 Summer earnings final pay stub showing GROSS not NET summer earnings End-of-April paystub, if student worked for the same company between January 1 and April 30 to determine summer earnings only Lease agreement, if living away from home OTHER APPLICABLE DOCUMENTS Computer receipt, wi th student name on the receipt Moving expenses, actual receipts, not estimates with student name on the receipt August 3, if you wish to receive assessment by Sept 23 Child-care receipts/bill/signed letter from the child-care provider with child's name on receipt Spouse/Partner's loan repayment documents Other supporting documentation for special requests and consideration First-year students, new transfer students, upper-year students applying for the first time Copy of pre-law government student loans documents, if applicable New transfer students Copy of government student loans documents for previous law school years, if applicable REIMBURSEMENT OF INTEREST CHARGES January or February 2023 bank statement to receive interest subsidy on eligible student lines of credit amounts.
-Feb 15
+FIRST TIME APPLICANT RETURNING APPLICANT DUE DATE INCOME TAX NOTICES OF ASSESSMENT (NOA) SUBMISSION 2020, 2021 and 2022 Income Tax year notices from each parent/guardian 2022 NOA for partner, if applicable Submit 2022 NOA for partner, if applicable Only submit Parental NOAs if requesting consideration due to Material Decreases in Parental Income policy Submitted with the application GOVERNMENT FINANCIAL ASSISTANC E FORMS - 2 documents: аррисации Government student financial assistance application - this is a screenshot of the APPLICATION Summary NOT the final Notice of Assessment or funding summary.
+OSAP applicants can find pdf copies online Government student financial assistance Notice of Assessment - listing the actual (not estimated) amount of funding OTHER DOCUMENTS End-of-April paystub, if student worked for the same employer between January 1 and April 30 to determine summer earnings only Child-care receipts/bill/signed letter from the ch uild-care provider with child's name on receipt with the application Spouse/Partner's loan repayment documents Summer earnings final pay stub showing GROSS not NET summer earnings Lease agreement, if living away from home OTHER APPLICABLE DOCUMENTS Computer receipt, with student name on the receipt Moving expenses, actual receipts, not estimates with student name on the receipt Medical expenses (not covered by health insurance) Other supporting documentation for special requests and consideration First-time applicants - Copy of pre-law government student loans documents, if applicable REIMBURSEMENT OF INTEREST CHARGES January or February 2024 bank statement to rec credit amounts. eive interest subsidy on eligible student lines of Feb 15, 2024